binapani-edu/blog/blogs/journey-through-social-media/content.md

 One of the earliest platforms to combine social interaction with entertainment and fun spaces, Friendster emphasized connecting people based on mutual friends.

-Founded in 2003 by Jonathan Abrams and initially based in Mountain View, California, Friendster rapidly gained traction as a popular social networking platform, allowing users to create detailed profiles, connect with friends, and discover new people through mutual connections.
+Founded in 2002 (launched in 2003) by Jonathan Abrams and initially based in Mountain View, California, Friendster rapidly gained traction as a popular social networking platform, allowing users to create detailed profiles, connect with friends, and discover new people through mutual connections.

 Its core functionalities included creating detailed and personalized user profiles, friend lists based on real-life connections, discovering new people through mutual connections, public endorsements called "testimonials", private messaging, and topic-driven groups and interest-based communities.
 Friendster was unique for its focus on real identities and social relationships, encouraging connections through a "circle of friends" approach.